chenxu0602/TSMomentum/README.md

 The correlation matrix is in corr.csv.
 In the whole period time range, there doesn't seem to be any significant correlation among the products.

+Assuming a 5bps slippage, the PnL curve is shown in Aggregated_PnL.png.
+The sharpe ratio is only around 0.6.

+# Potential Improvement
+1. An optimization model
+2. Adding more momentum indicators such as the front-second spread and cross-sectional ranks.
+3. Adding more products.